-rate prior to shedding any loads.
+When coupled with an inverter, EMS reduces battery charge rate before shedding any loads.
 Working together, an inverter assist feature is available.
 Normally the inverter is at rest when shore power is available.
 EMS utilizes the inverter and the coach battery bank to smooth out peak load demands.
 The inverter assist feature scales back the charge rate in order to have more 120VAC power available for the appliances.